Attributes of God: Non-Moral Attributes

-Omnipresence of God.
-Omni means all, and when combined with presence means “He is all present” or present everywhere at once.
+“Omni” means all and when combined with presence means he is all present or present everywhere at once.
 This does not mean God’s form is spread out so that parts of him are in every location.
-God is spirit (John 4:24); he has no physical form.
-His presence is everywhere in that everything is immediately in his presence.
-God is not like a thin substance spread out over all the earth — all of him is everywhere at once.
+God is spirit (John 4:24), he has no physical form.
+His presence is everywhere in that everything is immediately in His presence.
+God is not like a thin substance spread out over all the earth.
+All of Him is everywhere at once.

-The Psalmist said, “Where can I go from Your Spirit?
+Psalm 139:7-12 says, “Where can I go from Your Spirit?
 Or where can I flee from Your presence?
-If I ascend to heaven, you are there; If I make my bed in Sheol, behold, you are there.
-If I take the wings of the dawn, if I dwell in the remotest part of the sea, even there your hand will lead me, Andyour right hand will lay hold of me.
-If I say, ‘Surely the darkness will overwhelm me, and the light around me will be night’, even the darkness is not dark to you, and the night is as bright as the day Darkness and light are alike to You.”
+If I ascend to heaven, You are there; If I make my bed in Sheol, behold, You are there.
+If I take the wings of the dawn, if I dwell in the remotest part of the sea, even there Your hand will lead me, And Your right hand will lay hold of me.
+If I say, ‘Surely the darkness will overwhelm me, and the light around me will be night’, even the darkness is not dark to You, and the night is as bright as the day Darkness and light are alike to You.”
 Jeremiah 23:24 says, “Can any hide himself in secret places that I shall not see him? saith the Lord.
 Do not I fill heaven and earth? saith the Lord.”

-So, no one can hide from God or escape his presence.
-Wow!
+No one can hide from God or escape from His presence.
 What a chilling thought.
 He is there no matter where we are or what we are doing.
-That can be very comforting or scary according to our situation.
+That can be very comforting or scary according to our perspective.
 If you are trying to hide or run from God, give up.
-Jonah tried it, and in his quest to run away from God, ended up running right into Him.
+Jonah tried it, and in his quest to run away from God he ended up running right into Him.

-Omniscience of God.
-This simply means God is all knowing — he knows everything.
-He knows the past as well as the future.
-He knows all that we have done, and all that we will do.
-He knows the very thought and intent of our heart.
-The wise man wrote, “The eyes of the LORD are in every place, beholding the evil and the good” (Proverbs 15:3 KJV).
+God knows the past as well as the future.
+He knows all that we have done and all that we will do.
+He also knows the thought and intent of our heart.

 - He knows our thoughts and motives (Psalms 139:1-4).